-Insert the Driver & Utility CD into CD-ROM drive, it should execute the installation program automatically.
+To install the ABIT μGuru driver, please insert the Driver & Utility CD into CD-ROM drive.
+It should execute the installation program automatically.
 If not, double-click the execution file at the main directory of this CD to enter the installation menu.
+The following screen appears.